Back to Projects

 This program is being offered free of charge in line with Powerlink’s commitment to helping build business capability in communities along the CopperString 2032 corridor.

-To be launched late July 2024, with workshops in Hughenden and Richmond, the program will include five workshops and one-on-one assistance for a period of nine to 10 months.
-These workshops are also open to businesses in the McKinlay Shire.
+Launched in July 2024, this program includes five workshops and one-on-one assistance for a period of nine to 10 months, at each location.
+These workshops are open to businesses along the CopperString 2032 corridor.

 The program will help local suppliers to: